mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Editor Support

-- this is a partial list
-- Atom
+Many editors and IDEs have support for Go, often through plugins or extensions.
+For example,

-  - Go-Plus package
+- Atom has the Go-Plus package.
-- Eclipse
-  - GoClipse plugin
+- Eclipse has the GoClipse plugin.
-- Emacs
-  - go-mode.el
-  - go-playground
-  - GoFlyMake
+- Emacs has many Go plugins (TODO: Is this what emacs calls them?) that include go-mode.el, go-playground, and GoFlyMake
-- GoLand from JetBrains
-  - standalone editor and plugin for IDEA
+- GoLand from JetBrains is standalone editor and a plugin for IDEA.
-- Sublime Text
-  - GoSublime plugin
+- Sublime Text has the GoSublime plugin and Golang Build.
-  - Golang Build
-- Vim
-  - vim-go plugin
+- Vim has the vim-go plugin.
-- VS Code
+  This is a popular options in the Go community.
-  - Go extension from Microsoft
+- VS Code has the Go extension from Microsoft.
-    - alphabetizes imports
-    - runs "gofmt" on code
-    - and much more (DOCUMENT MORE)
+  This is another popular option in the Go community.

 ## Alternative Go Implementations

+Besides the primary Go implementation at <https://golang.org/>, there are several alternative implementations.
+These include:

 - gccgo <https://gcc.gnu.org/onlinedocs/gccgo/>
   - GNU compiler for Go